pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

                                                fill_value=[0.2232, 0.2220])
        ```

-       The alternative, if the fill value would be defined as scalar,
+       The alternative, if the fill value was defined as scalar,
        would be memory inefficient because the result of
        `A.softmax(0)` is a full sparse tensor with all elements
        specified.